 Great ambition, but you may not be ready yet!
 This course is ideal for Bootcamp graduates or Front-End Developers looking to level up.
 Since this is an intermediate course, it’s important that you have working knowledge as a developer and a solid grasp of React.
 If you think you're ready, you can apply now.
 After you've spoken with a member of our Student Success Team, you will be asked to complete a tech challenge before being admitted into the course.

 I’m a Front-End Web Developer looking to level up.
 What will Full Stack Masterclass do for my career?

 If you’re looking to level up, you’ve come to the right place!
 This course was specifically designed for people in your exact role.
 You’ll leave this course ready to move up from your current position into an intermediate or senior position.

 After taking a deep dive into our front-end framework of choice: React, you’ll learn about back-end mainstays such as Express, node.js, Mongo DB, Mongoose, Express, Authentication, and deployment.
 We've heard countless times how valuable our full-stack curriculum is.
 If you're still not sure, shoot us an email at firstname.lastname@example.org - we'd love to chat further!

 UX Design FAQs

-What type of setup do I need for these courses?
+What do I need to be prepared for this course?